Headscratchers: Fallout 3 Enclave

-- Maybe they were deemed "un-American" by Enclave's idiosyncratic interpretation of the ideals of the United States?
+- Maybe they were deemed "un-American" by the Enclave's idiosyncratic interpretation of the ideals of the United States?
 We're talking about people who model their officers' uniforms after the Nazis...

 - We see Roosevelt in the Radio station broadcasts at least, they are based on his "Fireside Chats" according to the Fallout Wiki.
 He probably was designed so that the presidents that appeal to the Enclave make policy while the ones that appeal to the public make speeches.

 - You have to remember that the Fallout universe diverged from ours around the 1950's, where the 50's continued for another 150 years.
-So Washington, Lincoln, Roosevelt are watered down by 150 years of Joe McCarthys.
+So Washington, Lincoln, and Roosevelt are watered down by 150 years of Joe McCarthys.